Aayirathil Oruvan (2010 film): Box office

 Released in 600 screens worldwide, Aayirathil Oruvan was declared a "hit" in Telugu and an "average" in Tamil.
 It took the biggest opening by a considerable distance earning ₹0.7 crore on its opening weekend in Chennai.
 In the United Kingdom, the film opened across 7 screens and grossed £29,517 ($44,868) in the opening week.
 The film, distributed by Ayngaran International opened at 22nd place.
 The film grossed $440,000 in Malaysia, while opening in seventh.
 The film was also dubbed in Telugu as Yuganiki Okkadu.
 Similarly, the Telugu dubbed version of the film which released on 5 February, took a strong opening.
-The Telugu version released across 93 screens across Andhra Pradesh&Telangana and grossed ₹1.78 crore on its opening weekend.
+The Telugu version released across 93 screens across Andhra Pradesh & Telangana and grossed ₹1.78 crore on its opening weekend.

 Awards

 Sequel

-On 1 January 2021, Selvaraghavan released the first-look poster for the sequel Aayirathil Oruvan 2, confirming that it starred Dhanush.
+On 1 January 2021, Selvaraghavan released the first-look poster for the sequel Aayirathil Oruvan 2, confirming that it would star Dhanush.
 A character sketch of his role was released by Dhanush through his Twitter page.
-It is scheduled for release in 2024.
+However, as of 2024, it languishes in development hell.